martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/src/plants/pōhutukawa.md

 date: 2022-03-07
 image: /images/pohutukawa-stony-bay-886.jpg
 imageAlt: Northern pōhutukawa at Stony Bay
-description: Pōhutukawa is New Zealand's Christmas tree, and holds a prominent place in Maori mythology.
+description: Pōhutukawa is New Zealand's Christmas tree, and holds a prominent place in Māori mythology.
 Although the fortunes of pōhutukawa and rata have changed for the better, they are still threatened by people and pests.
 introduction: The blazing red flowers of pōhutukawa around Christmas time have earned this tree the title of New Zealand's Christmas tree.
 Pōhutukawa and rātā belong to the genus Metrosideros.
 In New Zealand, this genus is represented by two pōhutukawa (mainland and Kermadec), six species of rātā vine, a related shrub, and three tree rātā.
 ---